m&a community logo

 You’ll need to register the offering of the limited partnership with the SEC.
 For this, complete the SEC Form D in each state where your hedge fund will be operating.

-This offering will have all the names of the key partners of the firm and large hedge fund investors, as well as provide a detailed hedge fund investment strategy.
+This offering will have all the names of the key fund’s partners and large hedge fund investors, as well as provide a detailed hedge fund investment strategy.

 7. Promote your hedge fund